Enhancing Feasibility and Safety of Nonlinear Model Predictive Control with Discrete-Time Control Barrier Functions: Numerical Examples Results

 which enforces the system to stay on one side of the yz plane $(x \leq 0)$.
-In Figs. \ref{fig:feasibility-mpccbf-cbfnmpc}, \ref{fig:feasibility-mpcgcbf-cbfnmpc}, results from CBF-NMPC are compared with MPC-CBF and MPC-GCBF for feasibility analysis.
+In Figs. \ref{fig:feasibility-mpccbf-cbfnmpc}, \ref{fig:feasibility-mpcgcbf-cbfnmpc}, results from NMPC-DCBF are compared with MPC-DCBF and MPC-GCBF for feasibility analysis.
 The comparisons are validated with different values of $\gamma_k = 0.05, 0.10, 0.15, 0.20$.
-For a reasonable comparison, the horizon length of CBF constraints is assumed as $M_{\text{CBF}} = 3$ for CBF-NMPC to compare with MPC-GCBF, as the relative-degree of the CBF in \eqref{eq:example-high-order-cbf} is $3$ for a triple integrator system.
-The formulations of MPC-CBF and MPC-GCBF are shown to enhance the feasibility with larger value of $\gamma$.
-MPC-GCBF does enhance the feasibility compared with MPC-CBF as more states are feasible for MPC-GCBF with any value of $\gamma_k$.
-The feasibility of the proposed CBF-NMPC is shown to consistently outperform MPC-CBF and MPC-GCBF for any value of $\gamma_k$, where the feasible state region for MPC-CBF or MPC-GCBF lies always inside the one for CBF-NMPC.
-Additionally, the feasible state region of CBF-NMPC is independent of the value of $\gamma_k$, shown in Figs. \ref{fig:feasibility-mpccbf-cbfnmpc}, \ref{fig:feasibility-mpcgcbf-cbfnmpc}, which verifies $\mathcal{S}^{\text{CBF-NMPC}}_{\text{cbf}, k}$ is independent of $\gamma_k$ as shown in \eqref{eq:safe-region-cbf-nmpc}.
+For a reasonable comparison, the horizon length of CBF constraints is assumed as $M_{\text{CBF}} = 3$ for NMPC-DCBF to compare with MPC-GCBF, as the relative-degree of the CBF in \eqref{eq:example-high-order-cbf} is $3$ for a triple integrator system.
+The formulations of MPC-DCBF and MPC-GCBF are shown to enhance the feasibility with larger value of $\gamma$.
+MPC-GCBF does enhance the feasibility compared with MPC-DCBF as more states are feasible for MPC-GCBF with any value of $\gamma_k$.
+The feasibility of the proposed NMPC-DCBF is shown to consistently outperform MPC-DCBF and MPC-GCBF for any value of $\gamma_k$, where the feasible state region for MPC-DCBF or MPC-GCBF lies always inside the one for NMPC-DCBF.
+Additionally, the feasible state region of NMPC-DCBF is independent of the value of $\gamma_k$, shown in Figs. \ref{fig:feasibility-mpccbf-cbfnmpc}, \ref{fig:feasibility-mpcgcbf-cbfnmpc}, which verifies $\mathcal{S}^{\text{NMPC-DCBF}}_{k}$ is independent of $\gamma_k$ as shown in \eqref{eq:safe-region-cbf-nmpc}.